 Access to Alternative Dispute Resolution is ensured no matter what product or service a consumer purchased, whether the product or service was purchased online or offline, or whether the trader is established in the consumer’s Member State or in another Member State.

 Member States establish national lists of bodies offering Alternative Dispute Resolution procedures (ADR bodies).
 All Alternative Dispute Resolution bodies included in those lists comply with binding quality requirements set by the EU legislation.

-Go to ECC Ireland’s page on Alternative Dispute Resolution (ADR) to find out more.
+- ECC Ireland’s page on Alternative Dispute Resolution (ADR).